Matthew1309/conda_env_files/README.md

 If you want a more succinct version (note doesn't keep channels?)<br>
 	`conda env export --from-history > environment.yml`

+If you want to use mamba from one env to create another env
+	`mamba install -n ops -y -c conda-forge mamba`

 </details>

 # Jupyterlab enhancements